 Wednesday, March 7, 2012

 Upon my wall hang 2 crosses with the words "In Loving Memory" on them.
 To those who know us these crosses need no explanation.
 They hang here on this wall to remind us of two very special people we will finally have the honor to meet one sweet day in Heaven.
 Their names are Jonah and Mary, and they are our Twin Children, whom we have only met in our dreams.
 We we have never had the opportunity to hold them, to hear them laugh, to see them smile, or to play with them.
 They were created by the Grace of God via IVF, on January 16, 2008 at the same time as our living 3-year old Twin Children Noah and Dovie.
-They were kept safe for us until this past July, when Joshua and I knew we were ready for them.
+They were kept safe for us until recently when Joshua and I we were ready for them.

 Never before in my life have I experienced such a mix of emotions as I have over the last few months.
 I have been sad, shocked, in disbelief, dumbfounded, confused, in angst, heartbroken, numb, and angry.
 I have some peace because I know that our precious Jonah and Mary are being held in Jesus' arms, waiting for Mommy and Daddy to come join them one day.
 If it weren't for my faith and trust in God, I know I would not have made it through these difficult months.
 I thank God for giving me the strength to get through this.
 I also thank God for giving me my Husband Joshua, who has been my rock.
 As hard as this has been for me I know he has suffered equally as much with his grief, and yet he has always been my strong set of shoulders when I lose all my strength and completely break down.
 My family has been a strong source of support, as they always are for both Joshua and myself.
 Still, with all of the resources of support I have had, including some counseling, it is just so hard to believe that it's over.
 How could I be pregnant one day and then not pregnant the next?
 For Joshua and I, the possibility that this pregnancy would end without two healthy babies was simply unimaginable.
 We still do not, nor will we ever, at least in this life, understand WHY.
 There is no closure.

 When God answered our prayers he gave us hope for our future with two additional perfectly formed embryos.
-While I wanted all four implanted simultaneously, our IVF doc put in two and we chose to keep the others in what I like to call their "luxury hotel" for safe keeping.
-In the last 3.5 years I have thought about and prayed for them-Jonah and Mary, every sincgle day.
+While I wanted all four implanted simultaneously, our IVF doc put in only two and we chose to keep the others in what I like to call their "luxury hotel" for safe keeping.
+In the last 3.5 years I have thought about and prayed for them-Jonah and Mary, every single day.
 When you know that at a certain time your life will be blessed with more children, you begin making plans, you prepare, you hope, and you look forward.
 Since our miscarriage I have felt like my world has stopped spinning in a sense.
 Noah and Dovie have kept me going, because there have been many days when after my Husband leaves for work I just want to crawl into bed and sleep the day away, but I must continue to be the best Mommy I can to Noah and Dovie, who deserve nothing less.
 I sometimes find myself wanting to sleep in order to dream about Jonah and Mary.
 Other times I find myself not wanting to go to sleep because my dreams about them are so real, that waking up from them feels like I am experiencing their deaths all over again, and the pain is almost unbearable.
 I'm afraid I have developed a pattern of insomnia because of this cycle.

 Additionally, this experience has put some fear into my head concerning Noah and Dovie.
 I remember bringing them home from the hospital after they were born, and I was terrified of everything-the ride home with them in our car, walking down the stairs while holding them, even cutting the little hospital ID bracelet from their ankles scared me.
 It hit me like a ton of bricks how fragile their lives were, and how I was now responsible for them for at least the next 18 years!
 I am not sure how many parents-if any, feel this way or if I am alone in this, but it was really a scary time which took a lot of prayer to get through.
 I don't remember when it was that I finally stopped letting fear run me over like a truck, but I can tell you when it reappeared in my life, and that was when I had my miscarriage.
 It was then that I realized that just like Jonah and Mary, Noah and Dovie could be taken from us at any moment, and that thought both terrifies me and makes me hold steadfast to my faith and trust in God.

 I believe that in life it is important for us to learn from experiences we have.
 If there is one thing I have learned from this, it is how to comfort someone who has suffered a miscarriage, and what NOT to say.
 I have heard so many words of "comfort" from people, and albeit I do believe they mean well, their words sting like bees.
 The comments I have heard are too numerous to post here, but some of the most memorable include, "It just wasn't meant to be," "Well at least you already have two children," "At least you weren't that far along," "You can always adopt," "Are you going to try again?"
 "You shouldn't spend time being sad because you have two beautiful children, and that should make you feel blessed because there are so many people in the world who can never have any children."
-"Oh well it just wasn't in God's plan I guess," "Well think of it as a blessing, I mean how would you have gotten anything done with FOUR kids?"
+"Oh well it just wasn't in God's plan I guess," "There was probably something wrong with them so God took them," "Well think of it as a blessing, I mean how would you have gotten anything done with FOUR kids?"
 Yes, they REALLY said those things, and yes they really said them to my face.
 Recently a friend of mind sent me this message via Facebook, and it meant so much to me I thought I would post it here, as an example of the kind of words that comfort, show sympathy, and also encourage.

 "I am so very sorry about your miscarriage and the sadness that it brings.
 I can not even imagine what that is like to go through and my heart breaks for you.
 I know you have a wonderful husband and sweet little angels to drive you on those really sad days, but i hope you do find time to allow yourself time to go through your grieving and emotions. you deserve that.
 Big hug to you!"